ArctiqTeam/copilot-bootcamp/Labs/Lab 3.1 - Safe Landing/README.md

 > [!NOTE]
-> OWASP Top 10 represents a broad consensus about the most critical security risks to web applications from the only community called Open Worldwide Application Security Project (OWASP), formerly known as Open Web Application Security Project prior to 2023.
+> OWASP Top 10 represents a broad consensus about the most critical security risks to web applications from the online community called Open Worldwide Application Security Project (OWASP), formerly known as Open Web Application Security Project prior to 2023.
 It is the published result of recent research based on comprehensive data compiled from over 40 partner organizations.

 - Open GitHub Copilot Chat, then type the following: